***Sorry, but I am not on Meet Me!***

 I miss home (California) with a passion, but I bought a house here in Georgia and barring a lottery win, I'm here to stay.
 Hopefully I'll meet someone who agrees that looks really matter, but without chemistry, humor, intelligence, honesty and a warm heart, looks aren't enough.
 Even with all of the above, if we don't make each other laugh and the communication doesn't flow like a river, no real friendship or relationship is going to happen either.
 I've spent a lifetime dreaming of the perfect love.
 I'm no longer even sure there is such a thing, but I've learned that friendship, laughter and caring go a long ways toward making the sun shine every day, and that kind of friendship is what I'm looking for before I even think of anything beyond it.
 After all, if you can't be friends, how can you be lovers?

-My ideal man... is also bright, kind, sensitive, honest, compassionate and never gives his word if he doesn't plan to keep it.
+My ideal man - in addition to being clean shaven, slim and in good shape - is also bright, kind, sensitive, honest, compassionate and never gives his word if he doesn't plan to keep it.
 He's good with words: expressive, witty, dry-humored, able to make me laugh even if I'm feeling down!
-His eyes have a smile in them, his mind is wide-open, intelligent, unconventional; he's sensual even more than sexual - kind of a "bad boy" type with a good heart!
+His eyes have a smile in them, his mind is wide-open, intelligent, unconventional; he's sensual more than just sexual.

-He's also old-fashioned, protective enough and able to support a woman without feeling he's "buying" her; he enjoys the courtesies between ladies and gentlemen rather than being scared off by the extremes of women's lib.
+He's also old-fashioned, enjoys the courtesies between ladies and gentlemen rather than being scared off by the extremes of women's lib.
 He's easy-going but has real integrity, respects a woman as an equal and enjoys her company as a friend and companion, rather than having an agenda about what should be happening on some imagined schedule.
 (Translation: I'm not interested in quick/casual sex!!!)

-He believes in himself without being stuck on himself; is tolerant of others' quirks and can see the world from other perspectives than his own; genuinely cares about animals and believes they matter at least as much as people; cares about the planet we're living on, and recognizes that the world is full of mysteries to explore even if you never leave your back yard.
-It would be wonderful if he happened to be spiritual as well, at least in the sense of feeling the oneness in Nature and choosing to take part in that.
-After all, just because one can't make magic in a laboratory doesn't mean it doesn't exist!
+He believes in himself without being stuck on himself; is tolerant of others' quirks and can see the world from other perspectives than his own; genuinely cares about animals and believes they matter at least as much as humans; cares about the planet we're living on, and recognizes that the world is full of beauty and mysteries to explore even if you never leave your back yard (though I would love to have someone to travel with too!)